Building the Frontend Package for Backend Integration

 Integration

-Note: If you're using Azure DevOps, you need to provide a value for CUSTOM_REVIEWER_ID in /PreciseAlloy.Frontend/.build/integration.yml.
-You can obtain this value by opening the Azure DevOps repository in a browser, then running the following script in the Developer Tools console:
+If you are using Azure DevOps, set CUSTOM_REVIEWER_ID in /PreciseAlloy.Frontend/.build/integration.yml.
+You can find the value by opening the Azure DevOps repository in a browser and running this script in the Developer Tools console:

 (() => {